stocks29/cdk-shoestring-docker-ecs-app/README.md

     },

     /**
+     * Callback which receives the build role.
+Granting access to this role
+     * will allow your AppBuild to access these resources.
+This is useful
+     * for allowing your docker build to pull from private ECR repos.
+     */
+    withBuildRole: role => {
+      elixirEcr.grantWrite(role);
+    },

+    /**
      * Each element in this array represents an environment to create.
      * Note that because we're on a shoestring budget, all environments
      * must live in the same account/region.